 How many ATP molecules are produced by the Glycolytic pathway?

-- Oxidative phosphorylation: When a NADH molecule gives its electrons to oxygen through the electron transport chain in mitochondria, 3 ATP molecules are produced.
+Oxidative phosphorylation: When an NADH molecule gives its electrons to oxygen through the electron transport chain in mitochondria, 3 ATP molecules are produced.
 Since 2 NADH molecules are produced per glucose molecules, a total of 6 ATP molecules are produced by oxidative phosphorylation.

 This was an introduction to glycolysis.
-For more information about glycolysis, download Byju’s The Learning App.
+For more information about glycolysis, visit BYJU’S.

 Practise This Question